microsoft/playwright/docs/api.md

 #### page.opener()
 - returns: <[Promise]<[null]|[Page]>>

 Returns the opener for popup pages and `null` for others.
-If the opener has been closed already the promise may resolve to `null`.
+If the opener has been closed already the returns `null`.

 #### page.pdf([options])
 - `options` <[Object]>
   - `path` <[string]> The file path to save the PDF to.
-If `path` is a relative path, then it is resolved relative to [current working directory](https://nodejs.org/api/process.html#process_process_cwd).
+If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the PDF won't be saved to the disk.
   - `scale` <[number]> Scale of the webpage rendering.
 Defaults to `1`.
 Scale amount must be between 0.1 and 2.
   - `displayHeaderFooter` <[boolean]> Display header and footer.
 Defaults to `false`.
   - `headerTemplate` <[string]> HTML template for the print header.
 Should be valid HTML markup with following classes used to inject printing values into them: